mlflow/mlflow/CONTRIBUTING.rst

 After you have agreed upon an implementation strategy for your feature or patch with an MLflow committer, the next step is to introduce your changes (see `developing changes
 <https://github.com/mlflow/mlflow/blob/master/CONTRIBUTING.rst#developing-and-testing-mlflow>`_)
-as a pull request against the MLflow Repository or as a standalone MLflow Plugin.
+as a pull request against the MLflow Repository (we recommend pull requests be filed from a non-master branch on a repository fork) or as a standalone MLflow Plugin.
 MLflow committers actively review pull requests and are also happy to provide implementation guidance for Plugins.

 Once your pull request against the MLflow Repository has been merged, your corresponding changes